 International travel can be an intimidating experience for both the novice and seasoned adventurer.
 Japan, however, has taken steps to make internal transportation easy and stress-free, for Japanese residents and tourists alike.
-Learn to use the simple IC Cards to make traveling throughout Japan a breeze.
+Learn to use IC Cards to make traveling throughout Japan metropolitan areas a breeze.

 Table of Contents